aidanleuck/BSURepo/CS452/hw4/readme.txt

 $ make try      # Runs and compiles TryScanner executable

 This scanner implements a rudimentary test suite leveraging the shell script given in the previous assignment.
-The shell script has been lightly modified to work with this assignment because there is an extra file leveraged called args.
+The shell script has been lightly modified to work with this assignment because there is an extra file used called args.
 The args file is used to pass separators to each individual test run.
-The word DEFAULT is reserved argument that means the test will leverage the default arguments in the scanner.
+The word DEFAULT is a reserved argument that means the test will use the default arguments in the scanner.
 The rest of the suite works the same as the previous assignment using inp to redirect stdin and comparing exp file to the output file.

 Arguments files are formatted as follows: